Iki Island

 Iki Island (壱岐島, Iki-no-shima), or the Iki Archipelago (壱岐諸島, Iki-shotō), is an archipelago in the Tsushima Strait, which is administered as the city of Iki in Nagasaki Prefecture, Japan.
 The islands have a total area of 138.46 sqkm with a total population of 28,008.
 Only four (4) of the twenty-three (23) named islands are permanently inhabited.
 Together with the neighboring islands of Tsushima, they are collectively within the borders of the Iki–Tsushima Quasi-National Park.

 Geology

 The Iki Islands are volcanic in origin: they are the exposed and eroded basaltic summit of a massive Quaternary stratovolcano last active over 600,000 years ago.

 Iki Island is slightly oval in shape, and measures approximately 17 km from north–south and 14 km from east–west.
 The highest elevation is Takenotsuji (岳ノ辻), a weakly curved peak with a highest elevation at 212.9 m above sea level.
 The average height of the land surface is 100 meters above sea level.

 The archipelago is approximately 20 km north-northeast of the Kyushu coast at its closest point and southeast of the Tsushima Islands.

 History

 The Iki Islands have been inhabited since the Japanese Paleolithic era, and numerous artifacts from the Jōmon, Yayoi and Kofun periods have been found by archaeologists, indicating continuous human occupation and activity.

-In the Kojiki Iki island is one of the islands Izanagi and Izanami gave birth to.
-It is the fifthborn.